consensus-shipyard/fendermint/docs/architecture.md

 # Architecture

-The following diagrams shows preliminary vision for the collaboration between the Filecoin rootnet and the subnets, some of which can be implemented using Fendermint:
+The following diagrams show preliminary vision for the collaboration between the Filecoin rootnet and the subnets, some of which can be implemented using Fendermint:

 ![Architecture](images/IPC%20with%20Tendermint%20Core.jpg)